TheProjectAurora/energy-meter/README.md

-# Energy Calculator for Robot Framework
+# Energy Meter for Robot Framework

 ## Overview
-The `energyMeter.py` is a custom listener for the Robot Framework, designed to monitor and calculate the energy consumption of specific processes during test execution.
+The `energyMeter.py` is a custom listener for the Robot Framework, for Energy Consumption Testing (EC Testing).
+It is designed to monitor and calculate the energy consumption of specific processes during test execution.
 It focuses on tracking CPU and memory usage, as well as network I/O, for browser and Node.js processes.

 ## Prerequisites
 - Python 3.x